aisland-dao/dex/README.md

 - Avalanche
 - Arbitrum

 You can use the on-line version here:
 [https://dex.aisland.io](https://dex.aisland.io)

+With > 4000 tokens listed.

-Under the hood, it uses the great [0x protocol](https://0x.org)
+Under the hood, it uses the great [0x protocol](https://0x.org) and list of tradable tokens is filtered out from [https://tokenlists.org/](https://tokenlists.org/)

-You can easily make your own DEX with a minimal effort.
+You can easily make your own DEX with a minimal effort, just changing your logo and colors in a few html/css files.

 ## Installation Requirements:
 Operating System: